MeshachAQ/FP20-Financial-Statements-Reporting-And-Analysis-May-2025/README.md

 ![image](https://github.com/user-attachments/assets/3022f676-1367-4495-8d6c-543078f681b4)

 The doughnut chart above shows the expense distribution by short_class department.
-From this, the key takeways or what the visual is telling is that:
+From this, the key takeaways or what the visual is telling is that:
 1. General and Administration (G&A) Expenses accounts for the largest share of total expenses, significantly higher than other departments.
 2. Also, Customer Support (CS) has the lowest expense allocation, suggesting potential underinvestment or efficiancy in that department.

 ![image](https://github.com/user-attachments/assets/94836eb0-bb27-4971-8fc8-fa83ceec5ef5)

 The Stacked area chart above shows the expense distribution overtime.
-From this, the key takeways or what the visual is telling is that:
+From this, the key takeaways or what the visual is telling is that:
 1. All departments show a steady increase in expenses over time, with General and Administrative consistently being the largest contributor.
 2. Sales and Marketing and Research and Developement also demonstrates notable growth, while Customer Support remained relatively stable and the smallest in magnitude.

 ![image](https://github.com/user-attachments/assets/599630ee-2886-41d4-943e-e2bccb007deb)

 The doughnut chart above shows the revenue distribution by Account.
-From this, the key takeways or what the visual is telling is that:
+From this, the key takeaways or what the visual is telling is that:
 1. SaaS Revenue overwhelmingly dominates the revenue streams, making up the vast majority of total revenue.